peteroupc/html3dutil/tutorials/glmath.md

 A 4-element array can describe a plane in the following manner:

-* The 4 elements, labeled A, B, C, and D in that order, describe a plane whose points satisfy the equation:
+* The 4 elements, labeled A, B, C, and D in that order, describe a plane whose points satisfy the equation&mdash;

         Ax + By + Cz + D = 0